www3cam/HugoWebsite/content/authors/admin/_index.md

 # - Visitors
 # ---
 ---
 Welcome to my website.
 I work at the intersection of machine learning and macroeconomics.
 I'm especially interested in using the tools of deep learning to improve forecasting and macroeconometric modelling.
+Here is my [CV]({{< ref "/files/cv.pdf" >}} "CV").